Complete rules of Physics Brawl Online

 Competition environment

-• The competition is online in a competition environment, which you can access from the Physics Brawl Online website.
-The link to the competition environment will be also sent to the contestants by email.
+• The competition is held exclusively online via the competition environment, which you can access from the Physics Brawl Online website.
+The link to the competition environment will also be sent to the contestants by email.

-• The teams log in with their team password, which they will receive shortly before the beginning of the competition by email.
+• The teams log in with their team password, which they will receive shortly before the beginning of the competition in an email message.

-• Problems will be published in the form of PDF files in the competition environment after the beginning of the competition.
+• Problems will be published in the form of PDF files in the competition environment after the start of the competition.

 • Teams send the results directly via the competition environment.
 Results sent by other means (email, etc.) will not be accepted.

-• Official announcements from the organizers will be communicated via the online board, in exceptionally also by email.
-The teams are required to watch the online board.
+• Official announcements from the organizers will be communicated via the online board, only exceptionally by email.
+The teams are obliged to watch the online board.

-• During the competition, the up-to-date scores of all teams are accessible.
+• During the competition, the up-to-date results of all teams are posted.
 However, these will be hidden 20 minutes before the end of the competition.

 DESCRIPTION OF THE COMPETITION